 Lobsters are invertebrates with exoskeletons.
 In order for a lobster to get larger as it ages, it has to shed its current exoskeleton and grow a new one.
 It basically runs out of room in its shell and needs to start a new roomier one.
 Therein lies the problem.
 While there may be no physical upper limit as to how large a lobster can get, every moulting takes more energy than the time before and eventually a lobster just doesn’t have the energy to shed its exoskeleton.
 10-15% of lobsters die during the moulting process because they run out of energy.
 For those older lobsters who just stop moulting, they begin to accumulate damage to the shells and eventually die.

 An added bonus: Another question the internet seems to ask is if lobsters feel pain.
 Yes they do, and being boiled alive is not enjoyable for lobsters (it’s illegal to boil a lobster alive in New Zealand, Switzerland, and parts of Italy).

-To end on a high note, while most lobsters are dark bluish greens and greenish browns, genetic mutations can produce some really spectacular looking lobsters.
+To end on a high note, while most lobsters are typically dark bluish greens and greenish browns, genetic mutations can produce some really spectacular looking lobsters.
 Similar to most animals, albinos are very rare (1 in 100 million).
 Unlike most other animals though, lobsters have another extremely rare coloration (1 in 100 million) where the lobster is pastel blues & subtle pinks called “cotton candy”.